-As we continue our series finding the best pockets of the UK to visit and explore with your trusted four legged friend, sponsored by Direct Line Pet Insurance, this month we visit the Lyme Park Estate in Stockport.
+As we continue our series finding the best pockets of the UK to visit and explore with your trusted four-legged friend, this month we visit the Lyme Park Estate in Stockport.

 Those of you who have watched (and re-watched) the BBC adaptation of Pride & Prejudice will immediately recognise this estate for its infamous scene with Mr Darcy, but its history dates back to the Edwardian era.

 Photo Credit: Joe Wainwright

 Located on the edge of the Peak District, Lyme Park is a 1,300 acre estate.
 In its heyday it was a great sporting estate and is still home to a medieval herd of red and fallow deer who enjoy roaming the hills.
 The photograph, below, shows where they roam today.
 It also shows 'The Cage', an 18th century hunting lodge at Lyme Park.

 Originally granted to Sir Thomas Danyers in 1346 by Edward III, for his service to the Black Prince in the Battle of Crécy, the estate passed through the generations of the Legh family.

 When in 1415 Sir Piers Legh II, who then managed the estate, was wounded in the Battle of Agincourt, his mastiff stood over and protected him for many hours through the battle.
 His mastiff was later returned to Legh's home and this began the estate's association and love affair with all things canine.
 His mastiff became the foundation of the Lyme Hall Mastiffs, which were well regarded until the line died in the early 20th century.